-We first characterize the Markov Perfect equilibria (MPE) of this game and show that three types of equilibria can emerge: (i) an accommodation equilibrium, in which there is no predation and the first newborn E enters and stays forever; (ii) a predation equilibrium with "hit-and-run" entry on the equilibrium path: a newborn E enters, but exits next period when I predates; and (iii) a monopolization equilibrium in which a newborn E stays out because it expects predation if it enters.
+predation, where every newborn E enters but immediately exits due to predation;9 and (iii) monopolization, where a newborn E stays out because it expects entry to trigger predation (and immediate exit).
 Which type of equilibrium emerges depends on three considerations.
-First, exclusion may not be feasible; indeed, I's predatory behavior may fail to induce an existing E to exit or a newborn E to stay out.
+First, exclusion may not be feasible; indeed, I's predatory behavior may fail to induce an active E to exit, or a newborn E to stay out.
 Second, even if exclusion is feasible, I may find it too costly.
-As anticipated by Edlin (2012), this depends crucially on firms' expectations about their rivals' behavior, which can give rise to multiple equilibria.6 Indeed, if E expects accommodation in the future, it may not exit when I predates in the current period, which makes predation unprofitable.
-By contrast, if E expects predation in the future, it exits whenever I predates, which strengthens I's incentive to predate; as a result, a monopolization equilibrium can exist regardless of the probability of future entry.
-Finally, the form of exclusion (i.e., predation or monopolization) depends on whether hit-and-run entry is profitable.
+As anticipated by Edlin (2012), this depends crucially on firms' expectations about their rivals' behavior, which can give rise to multiple equilibria.10 Indeed, if E expects accommodation in the future, it may not exit when I predates in the current period, which makes predation unprofitable.
+By contrast, if E expects predation in the future, it exits whenever Ipredates, which strengthens I's incentive to predate; as a result, a monopolization equilibrium can exist regardless of the probability of future entry.
+Finally, the form of exclusion (i.e., recurrent predation or monopolization) depends on whether hit-and-run entry is profitable.

 We then discuss the policy implications of our analysis.
 The U.S. and EU treatments of predation have been heavily influenced by Areeda and Turner (1975), who argue that below-cost pricing should be deemed predatory.
-Indeed, in Matsushita vs. Zenith, the U.S. Supreme Court defined predatory pricing as "either (i) pricing below the level necessary to sell their products, or (ii) pricing below some appropriate measure of cost."7 In Brooke Group, however, the Court added a recoupment entry, the incumbent's behavior in case of exit, and whether fringe firms are driven out entirely.
+Indeed, in Matsushita the U.S. Supreme Court defined predatory pricing as "either (i) pricing below the level necessary to sell their products, or (ii) pricing below some appropriate measure of cost."11 In Brooke Group, however, the Court added a recoupment requirement and held that a plaintiff must also prove that "the competitor had a reasonable prospect of recouping its investment in below-cost prices."12 In the EU, the Court of Justice held in AKZO that "Prices below average variable costs [...] by means of which a dominant undertaking seeks to eliminate a competitor must be regarded as abusive," and that "prices below average total costs [...], but above average variable costs, must be regarded as abusive if they are determined as part of a plan for eliminating a competitor."13